nestordemeure/nestordemeure.github.io/content/cooking/sweet/others/chocolate_mousse.md

 images:
 ---

-This is the perfect recipe to do when you have leftover egg whites.
+This is the perfect recipe to do when you have leftover egg whites[^egg].
 It is delicious and uses barely any ingredients (I always keep the proper chocolate in my pantry to do this recipe when I have egg whites).
 Its only downside is that, once you have prepared everything, you need to *wait*.

+[^egg]: Note that I have now, 4 years later, [an even better recipe](./chocolate_chantilly.md) that does not require any eggs.

 ## Ingredients (1 portion):